denizyennerr/Brazilian_E-commerce_Analysis/README.md

 days_order_count
 ```

-For this visualization, we used a pie chart to visualize the distribution of order counts by days of the week.
+For this visualization, we used a pie chart from Plotly to visualize the distribution of order counts by days of the week.

 ``` Python
 plt.figure(figsize=(10, 6))